Blessing from Human-AI Interaction: Super Reinforcement Learning in Confounded Environments: Simulations

 \subsection{A Simulation Study for Sequential Decision Making}

 }

 In this section, we perform a simulation study to evaluate the performance of the super-policy in the sequential decision making.
-Specifically, we follow the data generation process described in Section F.1 of \cite{Miao2022}).
+Specifically, we follow the data generation process described in Section F.1 of \cite{Miao2022}.
 Mainly, our $O_t$ corresponds to their $S_t$ for $t = 1,\dots, T$ and $O_0$ corresponds to their $Z_1$.
 Other variables match exactly with their notations, and we only change the reward function to $R_t = \mathrm{expit}\{U_t(A_t - 0.5)\} + e_t$, where $e_t\sim \mathrm{Uniform}[-0.1,0.1]$ and $ \mathrm{expit}(x) = 1/(1+\exp(-x))$.
 We take the sample size as $n = 2000$ and the length of episode $T = 2$.
 Note that this setting satisfies the memoryless assumption (i.e., Assumption \ref{ass: memoryless}).
 We implement Algorithm \ref{alg:fh2} to estimate the optimal super policy (\super{}), and compare it with the common policy (\common{}) where the policy depends on observations $O_{1:t}$ and history actions $A_{1:t-1}$.
 We again use the RKHS to perform the min-max conditional moment estimation for obtaining a sequence of $Q$-bridge functions and implement a linear regression to estimate the projections at every iteration.
 See implementation details in the discussion of the continuous setting in Section \ref{sec:simu_contextual}.
 To obtain the regret value, we estimate the optimal policy which depends on unobserved state variables $U_{1:t}$ and observed state variables $O_{1:t}$, and use it to approximate the oracle optimal value.
-Table \ref{tab:fh} summarises the simulation results over $50$ simulated datasets.
+In our current sequential decision making framework, we require $T$ to be relatively small as the policy and $Q$-bridge functions depends on all the historical observations and actions produced by both behavior policy and super policy.
+This makes computation very challenging when $T$ becomes larger.
+To address this challenge and enable practical implementation of the super policy in long-horizon sequential decision-making scenarios, by leveraging the episodic POMDP structure in \cite{rui2022off}, we simplified the $Q$ functiona and let the super policy depend on only the current observation $O_t$, action proxy $Z_t$ and action produced by the behavior policy $A_t$.
+Following the identification and estimation framework detailed in {Section S11}, we conduct the simulation for $T=10$ and $T=20$ with $n=2000$ under the same data generating process described above.
+Detailed description and additional simulation results can be found in {Section S11.4}. } Table \ref{tab:fh} summarises the simulation results over $50$ simulated datasets.
 As we can see, the super policy performs significantly better than the common policy.